Telenav/telenav-assets/README.md

 # telenav-assets

 Repository of images, diagrams, logos, icons, backgrounds and other assets used on Telenav OSS web sites.
+Graphic images in this repository are licensed under [Apache 2.0 License](graphics/LICENSE).

     telenav-assets
     └── docs